 On March 16, 2007, the PRC government promulgated the Law of the People's Republic of China on the Enterprise Income Tax, or the EIT, which took effect on January 1, 2008.
 Under the EIT, domestically owned enterprises and foreign-invested enterprises, or FIEs, are subject to a uniform tax rate of 25%.
 While the EIT equalizes the tax rates for FIEs and domestically owned enterprises, preferential tax treatment continues to be granted to companies in certain encouraged sectors, and entities classified as "high and new technology enterprises" are entitled to a 15% enterprise income tax rate, whether domestically owned enterprises or FIEs.
 The EIT also provides a five-year transition period starting from its effective date for those enterprises which were established before the promulgation date of the EIT and which were entitled to a preferential lower tax rate or tax holiday under the then effective tax laws or regulations.
-The tax rate of such enterprises will transition to the uniform tax rate within a fiveyear transition period and the tax holiday, which has been enjoyed by such enterprises before the effective date of the EIT, may continue to be enjoyed until the end of the holiday.
+The tax rate of such enterprises will transition to the uniform tax rate within a five-year transition period and the tax holiday, which has been enjoyed by such enterprises before the effective date of the EIT, may continue to be enjoyed until the end of the holiday.
 Linyang China, our wholly owned operating subsidiary in China, was approved to be qualified as a "high and new technology enterprise" on October 21, 2008.
 The "high and new technology enterprise" status will be valid for a period of three years from the date of issuance of the certificate and is subject to an annual self-review process whereby a form is submitted to relevant tax authority for approval to use a benefitial income tax rate.
 If there are significant changes in the business operations, manufacturing technologies or other criteria that cause the enterprise to no longer meet the criteria as a "high and new technology enterprise," such status will be terminated from the year of such change.
-If Linyang China fails to qualify as a "high and new technology enterprise" in future periods, our income tax expenses would increase, which could have a material and adverse effect on our net income and results of operations.
+If Linyang China fails to qualify as a "high and new technology enterprise" in future periods, our income tax expenses would increas